OpenGeoVis/PVGeo-HDF5/README.rst

 Examples
 --------

-Take a look at the notebook examples under the `examples directory`_
+Take a look at the notebook examples under the `examples directory`_.
+Those examples load some datasets that I have locally which are gigabytes ins size, so we don't really have a way to share them on GitHub.
+Sorry!

 .. _examples directory: https://github.com/OpenGeoVis/PVGeo-HDF5/tree/master/examples